 - When the rope is tight while waiting for the climber to continue to climb, I bring my brake hand and the rope down below the belay device.

-- Continue and repeat the pull, grab, and slide motion to reduce the slack from the rope until the climber complete the climb.
+- Continue and repeat the pull, grab, and slide motion to reduce the slack from the rope until the climber completes the climb.

 Lowering or holding the climber

-Climber can request “tension” or ” take” to rest for the next move.
+The climber can request “tension” or ” take” to rest for the next move.
 Reduce any slack in the rope and bring your brake hand and rope down below the belay device.
 Lean back to hold the climber’s weight and maintain the rope tension.
-The belayer reply to climber’s request with “Got You!”
+The belayer reply to the climber’s request with “Got You!”

 When the climber is ready to be lowered, the climber calls out “Lower me”.
 The climber lean back into a sitting position and legs can be propped against the wall.
 The belayer reply “Lowering”.